by Megan Stals

 How to invest in Vanguard ETFs in Australia?

-To invest in Vanguard ETFs in Australia, you'll need to sign up to an investing platform with access to the Australian Securities Exchange.
+To buy Vanguard ETFs on the Australian Securities Exchange (ASX), you'll need to sign up to an investing platform with access to the Aussie stock market.
+There are several share investing platforms available, of which Stake is one.

 2. Fund your account

-Find the asset by searching for the ETF name or ticker symbol.
-Do your own research to ensure it is the right investment product for your own circumstances.
+Find the ETF by name or ticker symbol.
+It is advised to conduct your own research to ensure you are purchasing the right investment product for your individual circumstances.

 5. Monitor your investment